Recreational Pilot Permit

 Minimum Training Requirements:

-Student must be at least 14 years of age and meet medical category 4 requirements, which generally requires only a self-declaration attested to by your personal physician..
+Student must be at least 14 years of age and meet the Category 4 medical requirements, which generally requires only a self-declaration attested to by your personal physician..

-Applicant must obtain not less than 60% in each of four mandatory subject areas of the Transport Canada Recreational Pilot written examination.
+Applicant must write the Transport Canada Recreational Pilot Permit exam and obtain not less than 60% in each of four mandatory subject areas:

 A minimum of 25 hours of flight training of which: